Wales Comic Con: History and venue

-Move to Telford
+Move to Telford (2019–2023)

 In May 2019, organisers announced that the convention would be moving to Telford's International Centre starting with the December 2019 convention, replacing Wrexham as the event's usual location due to demands for a larger venue.
 The convention would be branded as "Wales Comic Con: Telford Takeover" from the December event in Telford.
 The move met opposition in Wales, with Plaid Cymru councillors branding it a "disgrace", and Wrexham County Borough Council stating it was "very disappointed".
 Aside capacity restrictions, the venue in Wrexham was said to have parking issues, with parking overflowing and impacting nearby side streets.
 The venue attracts around 10,000 visitors, and the council described it to be bringing "exceptional economic benefits" to Wrexham.

 A councillor stated the move "emphasises the need for [...] better facilities [in Wrexham] [...] [and that] the Welsh Government and Wrexham Council should reflect on this failure".
 The same councillor also criticised the government's support for a centre (ICC Wales) in Newport and the lack of investment of an equivalent site in North Wales.
 Plaid Cymru MS Bethan Jenkins hoped a Welsh venue can be found for the event, but questioned that the event could not be called "Wales Comic Con" if held in England.

 At the first event in Telford in December 2019, the event's move was welcomed by visitors attending, with a trader stating "it had outgrown Wrexham".
 Telford used to host a MCM Midlands Comic Con for over 10 years, until it was scrapped in November 2017.

 The event on 25–26 April 2020 was moved to August 2020 due to the COVID-19 pandemic in the United Kingdom.
 It was later delayed again to 2021.

-Partial return to Wrexham
+Return to Wrexham (2022)

 On 26 June 2022, it was announced that the convention would host a one-day event in Wrexham, working with the university, Wrexham County Borough Council and the Welsh Government to liaise the return.
 The August event would be hosted alongside the Telford April and December events.

+In July 2023, management of the convention confirmed the Wrexham event would return again and took place on 2–3 September 2023.